Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

 Theorem~\ref{non exc} does not specify the structure of a saturated fusion system $\F= N_{\F}(\gamma_1(S))$ and, as we don't know the structure of $\gamma_1(S)$, it could be more difficult to determine the precise structure than in the exceptional case.
 This leads to some complications in our inductive arguments.
-Theorems~\ref{Raul app} and \ref{non exc} both leave open the question of what we can say about saturated fusion systems which only have $\F$-pearls.
-As an indicator that the structure of $S$ can be more complicated than the structures in Theorem~\ref{non exc} we have the following example which was obtained by computer using the procedures developed in \cite{parkersemerarocomputing} and implemented in {\sc Magma} \cite{Magma}.
-Note that as $|S|=5^7$ in the example, $S$ is not exceptional.
+Theorems~\ref{non exc} leaves open the question of what more we can say about saturated fusion systems which only have $\F$-pearls.
+For example, the isomorphism type of $S$ is not determined in Theorem~\ref{non exc} (i) and (ii).
+As an indicator that the structure of $S$ can be more complicated than the structures described in Theorem~\ref{non exc} (iii) we have the following example which was obtained by computer using the procedures developed in \cite{parkersemerarocomputing} and implemented in {\sc Magma} \cite{Magma}.
+In Example~\ref{5^7thm}, $|S|=5^7$ and so $S$ is not exceptional.

 \begin{example} Suppose that $S$ is a maximal class $5$-group of order $5^7$ and suppose that $\gamma_1(S)$ is not abelian.
-If $\F $ is a saturated fusion system on $S$ and $\mathcal P(\F)$ is non-empty, then $S$ is one of the six groups
+If $\F $ is a saturated fusion system on $S$ and $\mathcal P(\F)$ is non-empty, then $S$ is one of the seven groups